 Practicing What We Teach

-- Consider how instructor modeling of self-reflection and disciplinary thinking can transform classroom climate
+- Consider how your intentional use of self-reflection and disciplinary thinking can scaffold student learning and critical thinking

-Dr. Roy Fuller is the 2012-13 part-time faculty fellow at the Delphi Center for Teaching and Learning.
-Dr. Fuller brings to the Delphi Center over twenty years of teaching experience at numerous institutions, including his ongoing teaching for UofL in the Division of Humanities where he offers courses in Religious Studies.
+Dr. Roy Fuller is the 2013-14 part-time faculty fellow at the Delphi Center for Teaching and Learning.
+Dr. Fuller brings to the Delphi Center over twenty years of teaching experience at numerous institutions, including his ongoing teaching for UofL in the Division of Humanities where he offers courses in religious studies.